HoussemDellai/aks-course/24_private_cluster/Readme.md

 + IP authorized ranges cannot be applied to the private API server endpoint, they only apply to the public API server.
 + To connect to the private cluster, consider the dedicated section below.

-The pros and the cons of this mode:
+The pros of this mode:
-➕ No public endpoint exposed on internet (which helps implement Zero Trust Network).
+* No public endpoint exposed on internet (which helps implement Zero Trust Network).
-➕ Worker nodes connect to control plane using private endpoint.
+* Worker nodes connect to control plane using private endpoint.
+and the cons:
-➖ More work should be done to get access to the cluster for DevOps pipelines and cluster operators.
+* More work should be done to get access to the cluster for DevOps pipelines and cluster operators.
-➖ Choosing private cluster is only possible during cluster creation.
+* Choosing private cluster is only possible during cluster creation.
 Not possible for existing clusters.

 ## 3. Public cluster using API Integration